-Draft annual reports will be provided to Indigenous groups, no later than June 30 following the reporting year to which the annual report applies.
-BW Gold will consult Indigenous groups on the content and findings in the draft annual report.
-In consideration of any comments received from Indigenous groups, BW Gold will revise and submit to the Agency and Indigenous groups a final annual report, including an executive summary in both official languages, no later than September 30 following the reporting year to which the annual report applies.
+"The Proponent [BW Gold] will provide the draft annual report to Indigenous groups, no later than June 30 following the reporting year to which the annual report applies.
+BW Gold will consult Indigenous groups on the content and findings in the draft annual report."

+"The Proponent [BW Gold], in consideration of any comments received from Indigenous groups pursuant to condition 2.12 shall revise and submit to the Agency [Impact Assessment Agency of Canada] and Indigenous groups a final annual report, including an executive summary in both official languages, no later than September 30 following the reporting year to which the annual report applies."